2018 SL UG updates 42/1: Simulator and Governance

 Project Summary

-This work does not include normal or specular map support, as these are not part of the existing Bake Service.
+This work does not include normal or specular map support, as these are not part of the existing Bake Service, nor are they recognised as system wearables.

 Resources